yunchih/network-trouble-report-system/README.md

 ### Explicit description

 Interfaces for user:
   1. to report trouble ( maybe with troubleshooter ).
   2. to view troubles he has report. ( not that important )
   3. to view/modify his/her personal information ( user have to agree with term of service before submitting/updating data ).
-4. other utilization of the API provided if have
+  4. other utilization of the API provided if want
   5. A special page for those who login first time which contains term of service

 Interfaces for nma:
   1. to view all report of certain status.
   2. to change report status. ( auto sync if modified offline ).
   3. to view report submit in certain period of time.
-4. other utilization of the API provided if have
+  4. other utilization of the API provided if want
   ( Those interfaces should allow nma to view report user data easily, even a button like "send message" )

   Something you want.

 Any request on APIs provided is welcomed.